rtahina/rewrite-email-address/readme.txt

 == Screenshots ==

+1. A normal email address entered in the edit screen
-1. Reformatted email address in a add/edit post
+2. Reformatted email address in a add/edit post

 == Changelog ==

-= 0.1.0 =
+= 1.0.0 =
 * Initial release.